1andriks/Quizz_Vendon/README.md

 questions - table of questions for Quiz 1;
 questions_math - table of questions for Quiz 2;
-choices - table of choicess for Quiz 1;
+choices - table of choices for Quiz 1;
 choices_math - table of choices for Quiz 2;
 users_results - results of a user: name, quiz chosen, score, chosen answers;